fr3akout/wurstgulasch/doc/wurstgulasch_api.md

 * password

 Returns:
-* A welcome package consisting of a JSON object with the following attributes:
+* Result object with welcome package consisting of a JSON object with the following attributes:
-    * `result`: Result object
     * `access_token`: 256 character string
     * `valid_until`: Integer, number of secunds the token will be valid, 0 if valid forever.